5675sp/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 ### MOJO Scoring Pipeline Files

 After downloading the MOJO scoring pipeline, the **mojo-pipeline** folder comes with many files.
 The files needed to execute the MOJO scoring pipeline are as follows: **pipeline.mojo**, **mojo2-runtime.jar**, and **example.csv**.
 As well, in the **mojo-pipeline** folder, we can find the following file that helps run the pipeline relatively quickly: **run_example.sh**.
 Further, the **mojo-pipeline** folder contains the **pipeline.mojo** file, which is the standalone scoring pipeline in MOJO format.
 This pipeline file contains the packaged feature engineering pipeline and the machine learning model.
-Further, the folder also includes a jar name **mojo2-runtime.jar**, the MOJO Java API.
-And to test our code, the file has a CSV name **example.csv** containing sample test data.
+Further, the folder also includes a jar name **mojo2-runtime** (the MOJO Java API).
+And to test our code, the file has a CSV name **example** containing sample test data.

 ### Embedding the MOJO into the Java Runtime